Revisit Sorting Algorithms in C++

 Heap Sort

-Heap sort is a little different, as it is very efficient for getting min or max one by one.
-It is used a lot to implement things like priority_queue data structure.
+Heap sort is very efficient for repeatedly getting min or max.
+It underpins the priority_queue data structure.

 Compared to merge sort and quick sort, it has several advantages:

-However it is slower than merge sort in most cases.
-If all we want is sort an array, merge sort is the winner here.
+However it is slower than merge sort in most cases for pure sorting.
+If all we want is sort an array, merge sort often wins.

-After the vector is made into a heap in a certain order (which takes O(N) and its proof is hard), read the min/max value will takes O(1).
+After the vector is made into a heap in a certain order (which takes O(N)), reading the min/max value takes O(1).

-Heap sort can be described as first making a vector into a heap, then pop the first element one by one.
-The pop is done by swapping head and tail elements, reduce the vector size by 1, then do sink the new top element.
+Heap sort can be described as first making a vector into a heap, then popping the first element one by one.
+The pop is done by swapping head and tail elements, reducing the vector size by 1, then sinking the new top element.

 Heap itself can be seen as a complete binary tree data structure.
 The time complexity for heap sort is very stable.